Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Variance estimation and inference

 \subsection{Variance estimation}

-The asymptotic variances in Theorem~\ref{thm:asym_var} require knowledge of the true potential outcomes $Y_i(a,s,h)$, which are not directly observable.
+The asymptotic covariances in Theorem~\ref{thm:asym_var} require knowledge of the true potential outcomes $Y_i(a,s,h)$, which are not directly observable.
 In this section, we propose conservative variance estimators that rely only on observed data.

 Define the aggregated vector $\hat{\bY}^{*} = (\hat{Y}_1^{*}, \ldots, \hat{Y}_n^{*})^{\T}$, where for $*\in\{\horthom,\haj\}$, $\hat{Y}_i^{\horthom} = \bbI_{i}(a,s,h) Y_i / \pscore{i}(a,s,h)$, and $\hat{Y}_i^{\haj} = \bbI_{i}(a,s,h) \tilde{Y}_i / \pscore{i}(a,s,h)$ where